 7. Cartoon Clips on FluentU

 What it is: Did you know you can watch children’s cartoons on FluentU?
 Watch videos, and see all the spoken words and their definitions on screen, right here on FluentU.
-There are many different cartoons to choose from, like this story about the zoo or this cute short movie about a raccoon that wants to go to school.
+There are many different cartoons to choose from, like this story about the zoo or this trailer for the remake of the classic kids’ cartoon “The Magic School Bus.”
 Afterwards, all the vocabulary you learn from the videos will be integrated into vocabulary lists, flashcards and other engaging learning tools.

 Where you can watch it: FluentU